TURKEY: What causes intolerance and violence?

 All three trends feed off and interact with each other.

 Such disinformation - particularly around the topic of conversion to Christianity - is widespread in both the national and local media.
-The lawyer of the Turkish Kurtulus (Salvation) Protestant Churches, Orhan Kemal Cengiz, told Bianet (a respected independent journalism network) soon after the Malatya murders that although "missionary activity" is not a crime in Turkey, politicians and the media have by constant repetition invented such a crime.
-Individuals then decide to punish this "crime" (see http://www.bianet.org/
+The lawyer of the Turkish Kurtulus (Salvation) Protestant Churches, Orhan Kemal Cengiz, told Bianet (an independent journalism network) soon after the Malatya murders that although "missionary activity" is not a crime in Turkey, politicians and the media have by constant repetition invented such a crime.
+Individuals then decide to punish this "crime" (see http://www.bianet.org/2007/04/19/94817.htm).

 The submission of the Prosecutor in the trial of the alleged killers of the three Christians in Malatya, which began on 23 November 2007, is a case in point.
 The Prosecutor's submission makes much of the missionary activities of the victims, not the actions of the accused.
 Cengiz, the lawyer representing the victims, complained that "they are trying to demonstrate that missionary activity is 'unjust provocation' which might then decrease any sentence," Milliyet newspaper reported on 20 November.
 The newspaper also reported that Cengiz thinks that this claim, along with the Prosecutor providing much information on the victims' activity, "opens the door to new attacks".